drewhoffer/drewhoffer/README.md

 ---

-Most of my experience is with full-stack web development however I like to stay up-to-date in all areas of software.
-My next goal is to dive into compsec :detective:.
+Most of my experience is with full-stack web development, however, I like to stay up-to-date in all areas of software.
+My next goal is to dive into cyber security 🔐.

 Reach out to me if you have any questions or are considering building something.
 I am always open to helping people build new things.:rocket: